bmish/eslint-doc-generator/README.md

 npm i --save-dev eslint-doc-generator
 ```

-Add scripts to `package.json` (both a lint script to ensure everything is up-to-date in CI and an update script) (add any config options in the `update:eslint-docs` script):
+Add scripts to `package.json`:

+- Both a lint script to ensure everything is up-to-date in CI and an update script for contributors to run locally
+- Add any [config options](#configuration-options) in the `update:eslint-docs` script only

 ```json
 {